junyuan98/Allerion/README.md

 # BOT Allerion
-A Discord Bot created by TheAllerian for fun
+A Discord Bot created for fun

 Just a casual student creating some codes for self-use only~